An alternative to popular faith

 Is there any way to stop the killing, or at least slow it?
 In answer to that question, we must consider a few facts:

-- Most murders are committed with guns
+1. Most murders are committed with guns

-- Millions of Americans want guns.
+2. Millions of Americans want guns.

-- The gun lobby is powerful.
+3. The gun lobby is powerful.

-- Even the Supreme Court ignores the first phrase of the 2nd Amendment, to make anti-gun laws unconstitutional.
+4. Even the Supreme Court ignores the first phrase of the 2nd Amendment, to make anti-gun laws unconstitutional.

-- Gun manufacture, import and sales are quite profitable.
+5. Gun manufacture, import and sales are quite profitable.

-- Prohibition of something people want never works.
+6. Prohibition of something people want never works.

-- There is widespread belief that anti-gun laws leave criminals armed and honest people unarmed.
+7. There is widespread belief that anti-gun laws leave criminals armed and honest people unarmed.

-- Chicago, and most other cities, do not have fully staffed, fully trained police.
+8. Chicago, and most other cities, do not have fully staffed, fully trained police.
 Money has gone elsewhere.

 So, what to do?
 Here are a couple thoughts.
-Though none is a complete solution, a few worthwhile partial solutions could move us in the right direction: Make each manufacturer or seller of a gun liable for the use of that gun.
+Though none is a complete solution, a few worthwhile partial solutions could move us in the right direction:

-If you make or sell a gun that is used in a crime, you are responsible for that crime.
+If you make or sell or give someone a gun that is used in a crime, you are responsible for that crime.
 Harsh?
 Unfair?
 Some states have “dram shop” laws, making a tavern responsible for damages where intoxication was at least one cause of the damages.
 Sell liquor to a drunk; the drunk commits a crime; you go to jail.

 These laws are weak (they generally don’t apply to the manufacturer, importer, wholesaler or package liquor dealer), are different in every state, and are difficult to apply across state lines, but the point is, they do make sellers liable for a product they sell, even though they themselves didn’t misuse it.
 So even these woefully weak laws make bartenders a bit more cautious about selling drinks to doubtful people.

 The precedent, of making a seller liable for the misuse of product he sells, could be extended to guns.
 Gun manufacturers, wholesalers, retailers, even private citizens, would be liable for crimes committed with guns.
-So you, the gun seller, better set up a system to prevent your customer, or your customer’s customer, from misusing the gun.
+So you, the gun provider, better set up a system to prevent your customer, or your customer’s customer, from misusing the gun.

 Rather than trying to outlaw gun ownership, which for the above-mentioned reasons won’t work, merely make gun ownership more costly.
 Sellers probably would have to buy expensive insurance, the cost of which would be added to the cost of the gun.